-When you practice family law and divorce, for over 25 years, you spend a lot of time trying to understand every aspect of it from the intricacies of law to the nuances of relationships.
+When you practice family law and divorce, with over 25 years of successful outcomes, you spend a lot of time trying to understand every aspect of it from the intricacies of law to the nuances of relationships.
 I’ve recently been studying the economic theory of the Sunk Cost Fallacy and applying it to divorce and the re-casting of relationships.

 The Fallacy pertains to our willingness to continue to expend resources based upon our prior expenditure of resources.
 Whenever you have invested in a project, you will tend to continue to invest in that project, just because you’ve already sunk costs into it.
 A frequent example of this as a fallacy is: you are walking to a store that is 10 blocks away.
 Eight blocks down the road, you remember that the store is closed at this hour.
 Logic says you don’t continue walking the remaining two blocks.
 Unfortunately, our choices are seldom so clear.